ICUBA Cares MasterCard™

 Retroactive premium collection may be required depending on your hire date and how long you wait to make your elections.

-Generally, elections made to your medical, dental, vision, flexible spending, and optional life insurance benefits are irrevocable for the duration of the benefit plan year.
-There are special circumstances, outlined by the Internal Revenue Service, allowing employees to make mid-year benefit election changes, referred to as Life Events.
+There are special circumstances, outlined by the Internal Revenue Service which may allow you to make mid-year benefit election changes, referred to as Qualifying Life Events.

 Life Event Consistency Example 2: An employee's change in status event is a divorce, the employee may be permitted to change their current elections to remove their spouse from their coverage, but may not use the divorce to drop coverage for themselves or another covered dependent.

-Please note: Requests sent via email to the Office of Human Resources are not considered sufficient for changing benefit elections during the plan year.
-All election change requests must be initiated by the employee directly in the ICUBA Enrollment Portal at http://icubabenefits.org.
-Documentation to support the change request must be uploaded to the Employee File in the ICUBA Portal before the life event is reviewed and approved.
+Please note: All election change requests must be initiated by you directly in the ICUBA Enrollment Portal at http://icubabenefits.org.
+Documentation to support the change request must be uploaded to your Employee File in the ICUBA Portal before the life event is reviewed and approved.

 If documentation is not submitted before the end of the 30 day window the change request will be denied and rejected.